MagaluCloud/magalu/mgc/cli/docs/iam/help.md

 ## Commands:
 ```
 access-control   Access control of permissions and roles.
+groups           Groups management.
+invitations      Invitations to join the organization.
 members          Members of Organization.
 permissions      Permission action of resource.
 roles            Roles of organization.